epicalyx/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- ICTD
 - Social Computing
-- Mental Well Being & Behavioral Science
+- Mental Well-Being & Behavioral Science
-- ICTD

 # Education to show in About widget